SaraB333/capybara-website/README.md

 - __Your Thoughts Page__

   - I first made this for mobile screens, and styled for larger screens after.
 I had to change the width, height and margin/padding settings around and add extra breaks in the html for this to look good on multiple screen sizes.
 I added a Media query for the radio buttons to ensure in landscape and on larger screens they were easily readable.

+- __Thank You Page__

+  - I had to add an id to the main so that I could remove the margins for the header and footer as they are not featured on this page.
+  - This was quite easy to style as I copied the styling from the fun facts section on the index page.

 ### Validator Testing